abishekarun/STAT545-hw-rajendran-arun/hw04/hw04_gapminder.md

 </tr>
 </tbody>
 </table>
-This returns similar to the left\_join
+This returns return all rows from movies, and all columns from both movies and studios.

 right\_join using merge()